betterscientificsoftware/bssw.io/Events/Collegeville2020.md

 ## The College Workshop Series on Scientific Software

 The Collegeville Workshop Series on Scientific Software is intented to bring together three communities of scientific software developers: academia, industry and laboratories.
-While there are certainly existing exchanges betweeen these communities, we are dedicated to improving awareness of common needs, unique contributions and career paths that span these communities.
+While there are certainly existing exchanges between these communities, we are dedicated to improving awareness of common needs, unique contributions, and career paths that span these communities.

 The first workshop in 2019 focused on software sustainability.
-The 202 workshop will focus on developer productivity.
+The 2020 workshop will focus on developer productivity.

 ## Contribute to Collegeville 2020